 “In the mid-term, it’s high-time for a fundamental rethink of how trade finance is recognised and regulated, given its genuine importance to the real economy.”

-Chris Southworth, secretary general of the ICC United Kingdom, seconded Wilson’s call for a transformation in the way that trade finance is conducted.
+Chris Southworth, secretary-general of ICC UK, seconded Wilson’s call for a transformation in the way that trade finance is delivered.

-“We can fix the trade finance gap and scale solutions if we reform laws to handle trade documents in digital form, find smarter ways of handling compliance bureaucracy, and establish a more proportionate regulatory regime for trade finance, which is low-to-zero risk, but is treated as high risk,” Southworth told TFG.
+“We can fix the trade finance gap and scale solutions if we reform laws to handle trade documents in digital form, find smarter ways of handling compliance bureaucracy, and establish a more proportionate regulatory regime for trade finance, which is low-to-zero risk, but is treated as high risk,” he said.

 “Regulators and governments know this, and there is no reason why the trade finance gap is so large, since we know what the solutions are.